 Additionally, guest lecturers expose the group to other fields of computer science including computational geometry, cryptography, the probabilistic method, and planar graph coloring.

-During the year, most students from the summer main group eagerly continue to meet every other Saturday on Princeton’s campus.
+During the year, most students from the summer main group eagerly continue to meet every other weekend either virtually or on Princeton’s campus.
 During these sessions, Professor Gandhi gives lectures on specific classes of algorithms including divide and conquer, dynamic programming, network flows, and greedy algorithms.
 In addition, students learn about NP-completeness and how to make polynomial-time reductions from one decision problem to another.
 Students begin to explore more of the concepts featured in Algorithm Design by Jon Kleinberg and Éva Tardos.

 Group 2 consists of students who have participated in PACT in previous years, and other students—usually undergraduate students—who have equivalent knowledge.
 Between lectures and homework, Group 2 students are responsible for mentoring Main Group students, grading their homework, and creating difficult and challenging exam problems.